 Georgia went on to study Midwifery at Liverpool John Moores University.READ FULL STORY…

-You will require 4 GCSEs at grades A*- D / 9-3 with a minimum grade D / 3 in English, or a BTEC Foundation Certificate or equivalent Level 1 Qualification.
+You will require 4 GCSEs at grades A*- D / 9-3 including a minimum grade D / 3 in English and maths.
 Other qualifications and relevant work experience may also be considered.
 You should also have good attainment and attendance reports from your previous school or college and you will need to complete a successful college interview.

-Learners will study a range of units designed to inspire and enthuse them to consider
+You will study a range of topics designed to inspire and enthuse them to consider

 a career in the health and social care sector.
-Subjects covered will give learners the
+Subjects covered will give you the

-opportunity to develop skills and gain a broad knowledge and understanding of the health and social care sector.
-This will include topics such as:
+opportunity to develop your skills and gain a broad knowledge and understanding of the health and social care sector.
+This will include units such as:

-- Equality and Diversity and Rights in Health and social Care
+- Safeguarding and protection in health and social care

-There will be on-going assessment via unit specific assignments both internally and externally assessed.
+There will be on-going assessments via unit specific assignments which are internally assessed.

 Our School Leaver open events are held each October, November, March and June.
 For specific dates and times please see the events section of our website or telephone 023 8091 1299.